iundd/a11y_me_video/README.md

 #### Change CSS

 You can adapt the CSS to your own needs.
-Als Grundlage können sie die vorhanden CSS-Dateien oder auch die scss-Quelldateien verwenden.
-Speichern Sie die Datei am besten in ihre eigenen site package extension ab und binden Sie sie alternativ ein.

-Die Original-Dateien finden Sie hier:
+You can use the existing CSS or SCSS files as base.
+Copy the file to your own site package and include them with the alternative path.

+You can find the original files here:

 * EXT:a11y_me_video/Resources/Public/StyleSheets/
 * EXT:a11y_me_video/Resources/Private/Scss/